kjm1814/IT1025Lab2/readme.md

 -Compiled languages convert directly into machine code so that the processor can execute.
 It gives developers more control over hardware aspects like memory management and CPU usage.
 ## Career Exploration
 ### Handshake
+I was familiar with Handshake having used it at my alma mater.
+Creating a new profile with my career focus being in IT was a really good change.
+I got to see what qualifications employers are looking for.
 ### Bureau of Labor Statistics
+I was unfamiliar with the Bureau of Labor Statistics.
+I like how it breaks down what the projections are in terms of job growth for the job type.
+I saw the job Information Security Analyst that ingtrigued me.
+It will experience 31% from 2019-2029.
 ### Certifications
+ComptTIA- is a certification that I know I will need when I decide to go into Cybersecurity.
+According to their site, "It will validate an IT professional’s ability to proactively defend and continuously improve the security of an organization."
+It seems to be an advanced certification being that it requires Minimum of 4 years of hands-on information security or related experience.
 ### Certificates and Degrees
 ### Co-ops / Internships
 ### Industry Associations / Student Organizations